Grand Hustle Records: 2017–present: We Want Smoke

 On March 15, 2017, T.I. announced the Hustle Gang concert tour.
 The tour began on April 26 in Mobile, Alabama, going through 36 shows across the country before they wrapped up on June 11 in Jacksonville, Florida.

 On June 28, 2017, a song titled "Game 7" was released as the first single from Grand Hustle's compilation album We Want Smoke.
 The song features verses from T.I., RaRa and Rossi.
 The album's second single "Do No Wrong", was released in July and features verses from GFMBRYYCE, Young Dro and T.I.
 The album's third single "Friends", was released with an accompanying music video, on September 8.
 "Friends" features Hustle Gang rappers T.I., RaRa, Brandon Rossi, Tokyo Jetz, Trae tha Truth and Young Dro.

+On March 24, 2023, former vice president of Grand Hustle Claybourne "Clay" Evans Jr. died of a stroke.